|

 How Long Does Librium Stay in the System?

 As with any other benzodiazepine like Xanax, Librium has a long half-life.
 The time taken to eliminate the drug from the body can vary between people.
-Librium has a half-life from five to 30 hours.
+Librium has a half-life of five to 30 hours.
 This means that 50 percent of the drug gets eliminated within this timeframe.
-Users may take Librium for a short or extended timeframe depending on the treatment they seek.
+Users may take Librium for a short or extended timeframe, depending on the treatment they seek.
 When stopping Librium use, the time taken to eliminate the drug entirely from the body depends on a range of factors.

 - Age